-- One of the oldest LGBT symbols is the pink triangle which homosexuals were required to wear during the war.
+- One of the oldest LGBT flags or symbols is the pink triangle which homosexuals were required to wear during the war.
 The new oblong gender pride flag for bisexuals was shown to the world for the first time way back in 1998.
-You can see the design above.
+You can see the flag’s design above.
 It is shown here as a round button.

 - The designer was Michael Page.
 He wanted a specific banner with which the community could identify.
 It has a wide magenta coloured band at the top.
 There is a similarly sized blue band at the bottom.
 Between these two bands is a slim, deep lavender coloured strip.

 The idea for that came from Boston towards the start of the eighties.
 It was the work of a female bi activist graphic designer.

 Some people call these triangles the “biangles”.
 Biangle is, strictly speaking, a maths term.

 The colours in these triangles from the 1980’s were the origin of the bi colors.
 Pink represents attraction to women, blue is for attraction to men.
 The lavender colour stands for attraction to both sexes.
 It also stands as a reference to “queerness”.

 The twin bisexual crescents, or moons, were introduced at a later stage to get away from the pink triangle that was used by the Nazis in the war. .

 The idea was to remove any negative connotations.

 And the dreams that you dare to dream really do come true